 Reflections on Rat Fest ’25

-Showing only those parts of the discussion which lead to #2048 and its comments.
+Showing only those parts of the discussion that lead to #2048 and its comments.

 See full discussion·See most recent related ideas